ABOUT US

 We promise to be honest, fair and open about our fundraising with you, our supporters.
 We want to reassure you that we will fundraise responsibly and if you don’t think we’re meeting these high standards, we will take your views seriously.
 We will always try to resolve your concerns if you think we haven’t.

-You can provide your feedback to our Head of fundraising in the following ways:
+You can provide your feedback to our Director of Income Generation in the following ways:

 • email fhopkins@cornwallhospice.org